zoezyn/AI-Hardcore-Hackathon/README.md

 This project aims to predict the inference time of machine learning models on specific GPUs using only metadata — such as model architecture parameters (e.g., hidden size, number of parameters) and GPU specifications (e.g., core count, memory size, vendor) — without requiring the model or hardware to be physically available.

 For this hackathon, we focused on large language models (LLMs), but the approach is general.
-The workflow benchmarks models on various GPUs, collects logs, and enriches the data with metadata from Hugging Face and TechPowerUp.
+The workflow benchmarks preselected models on various preselected GPUs, collects metadata and inference time, and enriches the data with metadata from Hugging Face and TechPowerUp.
 The goal is to train a regression model to predict inference time from model and GPU characteristics.

 ## Setup
 1. Install uv: https://docs.astral.sh/uv/getting-started/installation/